A Beginner's Guide to Marketing for Restaurants & Coffee Shops

 The “Why” Behind the Guide

-Restaurant Marketing 101: A Beginner's Guide is for restaurant owners and managers who want to start marketing their restaurants, but aren’t quite sure where to begin.
+A Beginner's Guide to Marketing for Restaurants & Coffee Shops is for restaurant owners and managers who want to start marketing their restaurants, but aren’t quite sure where to begin.

 Developed in collaboration with Deena McKinley – the Managing Partner and Founder of Maverick Marketing Solutions, LLC – this guide will take you through everything you need to start marketing your restaurant, from definitions and finances to strategies and first steps.